mel c talks girl power

 I think it's got a lot of light and shade, with it being written over a three year period and it being five years since my last.
 So much has happened and life just keeps throwing things at you, doesn't it?
 There have been highs and lows, so something that would portray that.
 When I think of movies, I just think of action movies.
 I'd love to be in an action movie.
 An action movie with an emotional side.

 Ideal.
 Post Spice Girls, you had a series of really great collaborations with Bryan Adams and Lisa Left Eye.
 Was there a favorite for you?

 I remember the time spent with Lisa very fondly because obviously she died so young, and I feel lucky to have worked with her.
 It's a great song, isn't it?
 We still do it now actually because it goes down so well.
 Bryan has a very special place in my heart because it was the first outing without the Spice Girls for me.
 I can't seem to get in a black cab these days without them telling me that they love that song.
 Bryan was so kind to me and gave me such a lot of confidence to go on and to be a solo artist.
 Even now he still keeps in touch, he's a really cool guy.

 Does your daughter know that you were a Spice Girl?

 She does!
-It was important to me for her to be aware of it from the get go, and she's got a really good attitude to it I think.
-She's very proud of mummy but she does a lot of eye rolling if I get stopped in the street for photographs.
+It was important to me for her to be aware of it from the get-go, and she's got a really good attitude to it I think.
+She's very proud of mommy but she does a lot of eye rolling if I get stopped in the street for photographs.
 Actually her and her friends watched Spice World at her birthday sleepover this year, which was funny.
 I think she's a bit too young to be embarrassed by the fact that I was Sporty Spice, but I'm sure that time will come.

 What do you think would be an appropriate Spice Girl name for you today?